john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     5     Thomas     Moore      M   60      brown      blue 7     Brenda     Jones      F   18     blonde     brown 8    Michael     Smith      M   58      brown     brown

-Subsetting pandas dataframes can be as simple or as complex as you need it to be.
-More complicated selection queries may take longer on very large data sets.
-But even complex queries will boil down to understand [Python's basic boolean syntax](../../classes/01_basic_syntax/lecture_01.md).
+Queries can be as complex as you need.
+But remember that more complicated queries my take more time.
+If the above logic was hard to follow, consider going back and reviewing [Python's boolean syntax](../../classes/01_basic_syntax/lecture_01.md).

 #### Apply a Lambda Function to a Query

-If the conditions you want to select data by become sufficiently complicated, you might want to use a function that returns `True`/`False` for each record.
-To do this, you will typically use `.apply()` with a lambda function.
-For example, let's find all the clients whose first name begins with "M":
+If you query predicates become sufficiently complicated, you might want to replace them with a function that returns `True`/`False` for each record.
+To do this, use `.apply()` with a lambda function.
+For example, let's select all the clients whose first name begins with "M":

     In [8]: df[df.apply(lambda row: row['FIRST_NAME'][0], axis=1) == 'M']
     Out[8]: